By guest blogger Roger Herst

 - Maui's Pacific Whale Foundation, an organization solely dedicated to marine ecotourism and habitat preservation, has naturalists aboard every snorkeling cruise, whale-watching tour, and other water activity.
 Great for families who seek to add a little education to their adventure and enlighten the kiddies.

 - Costa Rica is a pioneer in ecotourism and one of the best places to see nature's bountiful biodiversity.
 Ergo, there are several ecotour operators of choice.
-A few that look appealing are Adventure Life, "affordable, personalized tours" from Key to Costa Rica, and customized adventure tours from Southern Explorations.
+A few that look appealing are Adventure Life, and customized adventure tours from Southern Explorations.

 - Sierra Club has outings across the U.S. and Canada.
 Outdoor adventures such as kayaking, canoeing, hiking, rafting, sailing, biking, and specific family adventures are all done in an eco-friendly manner.